Should You Rent or Sell Your Home in Washington?

 It’s time to move on to the next stage of your life.
 You might have gotten a new job opportunity in a different state or are just simply ready for a change.
 Whatever it looks like for you, it’s time to figure out what to do with the home you’re currently living in.

-The time to sit down and deliberate what to do with your home as you move on is now.
 Fortunately, there are only as many options as there are sides of a coin.
 However, this decision will take a little more thinking than a simple coin toss.
-The question is: should you rent or sell your home?
+The question is; should you rent or sell your home?

 Renting Your House

 Renting out your home can be a very tempting option.
-After all, when done successfully, it can do everything from creating a secondary income to funding your retirement.
+After all, when done successfully, it can create a second income or fund your retirement.
 It’s a great option for some, but there are many considerations to ensure you’re making the right decision.

 Is it financially viable?

 Depending on the reason for your relocation and your plans for future housing, you may or may not be able to afford to keep the home if you have a steady rent paycheck coming in.
-Ask yourself: are you able to afford the mortgage payment and expenses, and keep rent down to a reasonable rate?
+Are you able to afford the mortgage payment and expenses, and keep rent down to a reasonable rate?

 When evaluating the financial viability of this option, remember to keep in mind any extra hidden expenses that come with being a landlord.
-This may include everything from appliance repairs and replacements, carpet cleaning and replacements, and any other repairs that need to be made in between tenants.
+This may include everything from appliance repairs and replacements, carpet cleaning, emergency funds and any other repairs that need to be made in between tenants.

 Plus, depending on the age and condition of your home as you make this decision, you may need to make many of these repairs up front.
 Consider everything you will need to do to get your home renter-ready.
 This may include a fresh layer of paint, new flooring, cabinet retouches, and more.